GET IN TOUCH

 Collection Due Process Rights

-- Right to notice: Federal law requires that debtors receive notice of garnishment and the chance to file court forms before the process begins.
+• Right to notice — Federal law requires that debtors receive a Final Notice of Intent to Levy and the opportunity to file court forms before the process begins.

-- Right to hearing: By requesting a hearing, the debtor can argue for exemption, dispute the debt, or request an alternative arrangement such as a payment plan.
+• Right to a hearing — By requesting a Collection Due Process hearing within 30 days of the final notice, the debtor can argue for an exemption, dispute the debt, or request an alternative arrangement, such as a payment plan.

 Special Situations